realbilous/lang-assist-app/README.md

 The application can be configured with:
 - Learning language (target language you want to learn)
 - Interface language (language for instructions and explanations)
+- Tasks (described above)
+- Switch between chat and vocabulary views
+- Select the user id (each user has their own vocabulary and chat progress)
 - (Advanced) Custom prompt templates for specialized learning activities

 ## Contributing